Remediation plans are created either automatically or manually.

 - Patching Actions - The number of actions needed on the endpoint group

-- Patch Breakdown - A breakdown of the patches statuses for the relevant Endpoint Group.
+- Patch Breakdown - A breakdown of the patch statuses for the relevant Endpoint Group.

 After activating a Remediation Plan, the plan will move to the "Pending" column in the Remediation Plan Board and will wait for ITSM approval, if configured.